-If a UE is configured with higher layer parameter cif-InSchedulingCell-r13, the carrier indicator field value corresponds to cif-InSchedulingCell-r13, otherwise, the carrier indicator field value is the same as ServCellIndex given in [11].
+If a UE is configured with higher layer parameter cif-InSchedulingCell-r13, the carrier indicator field value corresponds to cif-InSchedulingCell-r13, otherwise, the carrier indicator field value is the same as ServCellIndex given in MFA TS 36.331 [11].

-If a UE is configured with a LAA SCell for UL transmissions, and if the UE is configured with higher layer parameter cif-InSchedulingCell-r14 for the LAA SCell, the carrier indicator field value in PDCCH scheduling PUSCH corresponds to cif-InSchedulingCell-r14, otherwise, the carrier indicator field value is the same as ServCellIndex given in [11].
+If a UE is configured with a LAA SCell or MF cell for UL transmissions, and if the UE is configured with higher layer parameter cif-InSchedulingCell-r14 for the LAA SCell or MF cell, the carrier indicator field value in PDCCH scheduling PUSCH corresponds to cif-InSchedulingCell-r14, otherwise, the carrier indicator field value is the same as ServCellIndex given in MFA TS 36.331 [11].

 The UE shall monitor one common search space in every non-DRX subframe at each of the aggregation levels 4 and 8 on the primary cell.